Casenet sought a trusted, transparent and outcome-focused onshore partner to help develop its business-critical customer platform.

 Over four years of a continuing engagement, Catalyte became a trusted partner to Casenet.
 Delivering exceptional engineering and consulting services, Catalyte was instrumental in rewriting business-critical platforms that allowed Casenet to remain a leading provider of population health management technology solutions.
-Catalyte also overcame initial skepticism of its talent model, to create true believers in the abilities of software developers from non-traditional backgrounds.
+Catalyte also overcame initial skepticism of its talent model, converting Casenet to true believers in the abilities of software developers from nontraditional backgrounds.

 Casenet develops population health management technology solutions that enable payers and providers to easily identify opportunities to coordinate and improve patient care.
-It initially engaged with Surge – a Catalyte company, to provide onshore, remote, senior-level engineering resources.
-This relationship grew to over 100 Catalyte and Surge engineers, all tightly integrated with Casenet teams, helping to drive digital transformation, evolve best practices and provide Casenet’s customers with industry-leading platforms.
+It initially engaged with Surge – a Catalyte company to provide onshore, remote, senior-level engineering resources.
+This relationship grew to over 100 engineers tightly integrated with Casenet teams.
+Many of these engineers were former or current Catalyte apprentice developers.
+They helped drive digital transformation, evolve best practices and provide Casenet’s customers with industry-leading platforms.

 “Many vendors don’t want to get too close to their client.
 I think this is the completely wrong approach,” said Braginsky.
 “Casenet needs you to become part of the family.
 Catalyte was able to do that.
 Their teams were just as enthusiastic and conscientious about our projects as our FTEs were.
 We’ve been able to develop a trusted relationship with Catalyte.
 They’ve been instrumental to our success.”

 Catalyte and Surge’s onshore presence and proximity to Casenet’s Boston-area offices made communication easier and more efficient.
 This, combined with a commitment to transparency and accountability, set Surge/Catalyte apart from other vendors.